abbindustrigymnasium/3-fas-projekt-printez/README.md

 cd {path_to_folder_of_project}
 ```
 ### 3. Install needed libraries
+If you have a venv make sure to activate it first
 ```bash
 pip install -r requirements.txt
 ```
 Note that there probably are some unnecessary libraries that have yet to be removed.
-### 4. Necessary changes to bambuprintermanager lib
-Follow the steps in libchanges/file_changes.md to update the bambuprintermanager this will hopefully be made into a module at some point when there's time.
-### 5. Fix your .env file
+### 4. Fix your .env file
 Create a file in you project directory called .env, and fill it with all the information detailed in example.env.
 Note that if any of your printer_names include underscores it might screw with the things since all spaces sometimes get converted to underscores and underscores to spaces.

-### 6. Run app.py to start server
+### 5. Run app.py to start server
 ```bash
 python backend/app.py
 ```